Time to Buy Beat-Down Ebang International Holdings Inc. (EBON) Stock? Here is the INSIGHT

 During the last month, 0 analysts gave the Ebang International Holdings Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.

-Raw Stochastic average of Ebang International Holdings Inc. in the period of last 50 days is set at 24.65%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 37.50%.
-In the last 20 days, the company’s Stochastic %K was 55.79% and its Stochastic %D was recorded 67.31%.
+Raw Stochastic average of Ebang International Holdings Inc. in the period of last 50 days is set at 45.45%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 38.79%.
+In the last 20 days, the company’s Stochastic %K was 29.11% and its Stochastic %D was recorded 25.91%.

-If we look into the earlier routines of Ebang International Holdings Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -49.26%.
-The shares increased approximately by -16.98% in the 7-day charts and went down by 16.67% in the period of the last 30 days.
-Common stock shares were lifted by -65.16% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of Ebang International Holdings Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -46.46%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -30.56%, alongside a downfall of -35.00% for the period of the last 12 months.
+The shares increased approximately by -2.99% in the 7-day charts and went down by 5.52% in the period of the last 30 days.
+Common stock shares were lifted by -54.86% during last recorded quarter.